-Note: Due to restrictions on UMD’s Zoom licenses, if SESYNC sets up a Zoom call for you, we will be unable to make you host or co-host ahead of time.
+Note: Due to restrictions on UMD’s Zoom licenses, if SESYNC sets up a Zoom call for you, participants will need to be admitted from a Waiting Room by the host or a co-host throughout the duration of the meeting.
+We will be unable to make you host or co-host ahead of time.
 However, we can transfer host or co-host responsibilities to you as soon as the meeting starts.

 Access to enterprise Zoom meetings - The free version of Zoom limits meetings to 45 minutes.
 We can provide access to enterprise Zoom and schedule meetings for your team without a time limit.
 A SESYNC staff member will need to schedule the meeting and will therefore be the initial “host”, but can assign co-hosts or re-assign the host role once a meeting has started.

 Help customize your meeting settings - Start a discussion with SESYNC staff by emailing email@example.com to determine how to best make use of virtual conference technology for your meeting.
 Do you want to allow all guests in your meeting to be able to chat privately with each other?
 Have you ensured that everyone in the meeting can rename themselves e.g to add their pronouns?
 Will the meeting chat automatically be saved?
 We can help you navigate available options and strategize what will work best for your team.